Capital Gain Exemption

 Capital Gains

-54D Compulsory acquisition of land and building (LTCA) used in an industrial undertaking Purchase of land or building for shifting or re-establishing the industrial undertaking Lower of
+54DCompulsory acquisition of long-term land and buildings used in an industrial undertaking– Purchase of land or building for shifting or re-establishing the industrial undertaking

 Cost of New Asset